sib-swiss/containers-snakemake-training/docs/course_material/2_introduction_snakemake.md

 This series of exercises will bear no biological meaning, on purpose: it is designed to explain the fundamentals of Snakemake.

+!!! failure "Important"
+    This part should be done **on the remote server** that has Snakemake installed.
+If you haven't set up a VS Code SSH connection to the server yet, you can find instructions [here](../precourse.md#ssh-connection-to-a-server).
+If you encounter an error such as `Command 'snakemake' not found`, see [here](1_guidelines#computing-environment) for help.

 ### Creating a basic rule

 A **rule** is the smallest block of code with which you can build a **workflow**.
 It is a **set of instructions** to create one or more **output(s)** from zero or more **input(s)**.
 When a rule is **executed** (in other words, applied to specific input/output file(s)), it is called a **job**.
 The definition of a rule always starts with the **keyword** `rule`.
 Similarly to Python classes and their attributes, rules have **directives**, which contain information about their **properties**.